 Client-owned pets provided much of the safety data in the literature.
 These pets had idiopathic epilepsy and were treated with KBr, PB, or both “under conditions of clinical use,” meaning in real-world settings.
 While the data collected on each animal were less detailed than in a traditional safety study, the reports by the pet owners often included information that may be missed in a laboratory setting.
 Also, the pet owners' reports offered a look at the long-term effects of potassium bromide in a large number of animals.
 Chronic drug effects are often not detected in a short-term clinical trial involving only a small, select group of dogs.

 What’s next for Potassium Bromide?

 The best next step is for a drug company to seek FDA approval of potassium bromide for use as an anti-seizure medication in dogs.
-With an FDA-approved KBr product, veterinarians would be assured that the drug they prescribe is safe and effective to treat seizures in dogs and that it is manufactured according to accepted quality standards.
+With an FDA-approved KBr product, veterinarians would be assured that the drug they prescribe is safe and effective to treat seizures in dogs, manufactured according to accepted quality standards, and properly labeled.

 Resources for You

 - A Systematic Review of the Safety of Potassium Bromide in Dogs (JAVMA, Vol 240, No. 6, March 15, 2012) (PDF - 670KB)

 - Concerns about marketed but unapproved animal drugs (JAVMA, Vol 240, No. 9, May 1, 2012) (PDF - 187KB)